 Are Stock Buybacks Good or Bad?

 In a way, stock buybacks are one of the best methods for a company to reinvest in itself.
-The market can indeed be harsh on certain stocks, especially during a bear market.
+The market can indeed be harsh on some stocks, especially during a bear market.

 However, this is not always the case.
-There have been instances where companies will buyback stocks just to temporarily please their shareholders.
+There have been instances where companies will buyback stocks to make their shareholders happy.
 Most of the time, the largest shareholders of a company are its executives and founders.

-Do some companies use buybacks to temporarily raise their share values so they can cash out?
-Sure, but these are the sort of companies you might wanna stay clear from.
+Do some companies use buybacks to raise their share values so they can cash out?
+Sure, but these are the sort of companies you might want to avoid.

 Many will make the argument that these companies should have just used those funds towards their employees or other operations rather than their shareholders.
 Of course, companies are free to do whatever they want with their money.

-Yet, with more and more businesses relying on corporate debt and tax cuts to stay afloat, how these companies spend their money becomes more important.
+Yet, with more and more businesses relying on corporate debt and tax cuts to stay afloat, how these companies spend their money becomes more vital.